bsbenigna/CitiesApiJavaSpringBoot/README.md

 # Distance Calculator API

-API that calculates the distance between two Brazilian cities Developed in Java using Spring Boot.
+API that calculates the distance between two Brazilian cities.
+Developed in Java using Spring Boot.